 Closed captioning, if available, is located in the lower right portion of the screen.

 Why can’t I view myMinutes video?

 Older versions of Windows Media Player do not support the latest file formats and may not work properly.
-If you are using Netscape, you may need to reinstall Windows Media Player for it to function properly.
 You can download the latest version of Windows Media Player at Microsoft's Download Center.

 Check that your Media Player is configured to use the TCP, UDP, and HTTP protocols:

 - Select the Network tab.